LucasDelfino92/morrowindsharp/moddingmw.md

     - **00 Core**
     - **01 Closed Book Icons**
     - **03 Melchior's Magnificent Manuscripts**: only if you installed **Melchior's Magnificent Manuscripts** earlier.
+- [**The Midnight Oil - Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/48293) by Merlord: toggle lights on and off.
+Town lights turn off during the day.
+Lights no longer destroyed underwater.
+Lanterns aren't destroyed when they run out of fuel.
+Refill lanterns with candles and lamps with oil.
 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.